 Seemingly determined to corner the Christmas market for 1989, BBC Records And Tapes put out a further Yuletide-themed single in the form of this choral effort based on Kings College Cambridge’s traditional Festival Of Nine Lessons And Carols service.
 Unsurprisingly, this one didn’t sell very many copies either and the ‘Festive Fun Mix’ resolutely fails to live up to its title.
 RESL237 meanwhile was set aside for yet another Festive-friendly single – Glory Be To God On High, a re-recording of the EastEnders theme with yet more new lyrics by Simon May, performed with a choir of children and premiered on BBC1’s Songs Of Praise.
 Contractual difficulties saw to it that this was instead released by Andrew Lloyd Webber’s Really Useful label; perhaps mercifully it still failed to make the charts.
 This all took place, however, late in 1988, suggesting that some or all of the preceding singles may have been in the works since the previous Festive Season – a sure sign that the writing was on the wall for BBC Records And Tapes…

 Buy A Book!

 You can read about all of these singles and hundreds more – some of them even more ridiculous, if you can imagine such a thing – in Top Of The Box, the story behind every single released by BBC Records And Tapes.
 Top Of The Box is available in paperback here or from the Kindle Store here.
 Top Of The Box Vol, 2, which takes a similar look at the label’s albums, is available in paperback here or from the Kindle Store here.

-You Shall Have It Under Your Hand Today is a feature looking at the long story of the elusive soundtrack from The Box Of Delights, and how difficult it was to find for such a long time; you can find it here.
+You Shall Have It Under Your Hand Today is a feature looking at the long story of the elusive soundtrack from The Box Of Delights, and how difficult it was to get hold of for such a long time; you can find it here.

 © Tim Worthington.